openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~
 >Note: The parameter 'devices' tells about the path where your xfs partition or glusterfs volume is mounted.
 The sub directory under which your xfs partition or glusterfs volume is mounted will be called device name.

->For example: You have a xfs formated partition /dev/sdb1, and you mounted it under /mnt/xfsvols/vol, then your device name would be 'vol' & and the parameter 'devices' would contain value '/mnt/xfsvols'.
+>For example: You have a xfs formated partition /dev/sdb1, and you mounted it under /mnt/swiftonfile/vol, then your device name would be 'vol' & and the parameter 'devices' would contain value '/mnt/swiftonfile'.

 #### Setting SwiftOnFile as storage policy
 Edit /etc/swift.conf to add swiftonfile as a storage policy:

 ~~~
 [storage-policy:0]
-name = swift
+name = gold
 default = yes

 [storage-policy:1]
+name = silver

+[storage-policy:2]
-name = swiftonfile-test
+name = swiftonfile
 ~~~
-You can also make "swiftonfile-test" the default storage policy by using the 'default' parameter.
+You can also make "swiftonfile" the default storage policy by using the 'default' parameter.

 #### Prepare rings
 Edit the remakerings script to prepare rings for this new storage policy:

 ~~~
-swift-ring-builder object-1.builder create 1 1 1
+swift-ring-builder object-2.builder create 1 1 1
-swift-ring-builder object-1.builder add r1z1-127.0.0.1:6050/vol 1
+swift-ring-builder object-2.builder add r1z1-127.0.0.1:6050/vol 1
-swift-ring-builder object-1.builder rebalance
+swift-ring-builder object-2.builder rebalance
 ~~~
 Execute the remakerings script to prepare new rings files.
 In a SAIO setup remakerings scipt is usually situated at ~/bin/remakerings.You can also run above rings builder commands manually.

-Notice the mapping between SP index (1) defined in conf file above and the object ring builder command.
+Notice the mapping between SP index (2) defined in conf file above and the object ring builder command.

 #### Load the new configurations
 Restart swift services to reflect new changes: